elasticio/api-docs/source/includes/_recipes.md

 }
 ```

 Create a flow from a recipe.
+If the recipe contains a component, which requires a credential, it should be provided among the request payload.

 ### HTTP Request